 Bienvenido Cuba!
 Havana

 Upon landing in Havana, the city’s indefatigable, intoxicating spirit is immediately evident.
 We’re greeted by our tour leader as well as our local Cuban guide upon arrival.
 From the airport, we set off into Havana for our first Cuban adventures.
 If guests arrive early, we’ll make our way first to Jaimanitas where we find the fantasy-world of legendary artist José Rodriguez Fuster.
 With insight and careful planning, Fuster took the raw material of an average neighborhood, and created a village-wide art exhibition Picasso would have been inspired by.
 We walk through Fusterlandia to see firsthand this colorful, playful world where doors, benches, roofs, and entire streets have become expressions of the artist and iconic Cuban images.

-We begin the tour by making our way to a paladar, a privately owned restaurant, for lunch.
+From here we make our way to a paladar, a privately owned restaurant, for lunch.
 During the drive, you catch your first glimpses of Cuba.
 From the flash of chrome as classic cars drive by to the monochromatic visage of Che Guevara solemnly gazing across the city from a billboard, Havana embodies all the energy and glamour, decay and dilapidation that makes Cuba compelling yet complex.

 We enjoy dinner at a local paladar before returning to our hotel for the evening.

 - Elevation: + 506 / - 414 ft